Alarms & events

 1. Display Services.

 2. Click the alarm icon in the Alarms column.
-The service alarms display and the alarm history displays in a table below the list of active alarms.
+The service alarms display.

 Failover alarms page